-- 1. For all cases of employees on injury-on-duty, the definition of a "reasonable period" is not limited provided the Workers' Compensation authority continues to consider the employee unable to work. - 2.
-Notwithstanding the above, the Treasury Board policy regarding injury-on-duty leave applies. - 3.
-For the purpose of managing the return to work of employees who are injured on duty, minimally: - a) All institutions will have a joint union-management committee in place to review and advise on the return to work of all injured employees; - Each region will have a joint union-management committee in place to oversee and advise the return to work of all injured employees who have been off duty for more than six (6) months; - c) A national committee comprised of union and management representatives will review all cases of injured workers who have not returned to work after twelve (12) months.
+- 1. For all cases of employees on injury on duty leave, the definition of a "reasonable period" is not limited to any specific number of days (e.g. 130).
+However, it is also not unlimited and such entitlements remain subject to regular and ongoing case reviews. - While regular and ongoing case reviews are to be undertaken, two specific mandatory review periods are required during any period of approved IODL.
+The first is to take place 130 days following the date of injury on duty and the second is to take place two (2) years following the date of injury on duty. - 3.
+For the purposes of managing return to work employees who are injured on duty, minimally: - a.
+All institutions will have a joint union-management committee in place to review and advise on the return to work of all injured employees; - Each region will have a joint union-management committee in place to oversee and advise on the return to work of all injured employees who have been off duty for more than six (6) months; - c.
+A national committee comprised of union and management representatives will review all cases of injured workers who have not returned to work after twelve (12) months. - Transitional Application: